aniass/Product-Categorization-NLP/README.md

 The dataset contains the real data about makeup products such as brand, category, name and descriptions about makeup products where each description has been labeled with a specific product.

 ### Motivation
 The aim of the project is multi-class text classification to make-up products based on their description.
 Based on given text as an input, one have predicted what would be the category.
 There are five types of categories corresponding to different makeup products.
-In analysis I used a different methods for a text representation (such as BoW +TF-IDF, doc2vec, Distilbert embeddings), feature extraction (Word2vec, Doc2vec) and various Machine Learning/Deep Lerning algorithms to get more accurate predictions and choose the most accurate one for our issue.
+In analysis I have used a different methods for a text representation (such as BoW +TF-IDF, doc2vec, Distilbert embeddings), feature extraction (Word2vec, Doc2vec) and various Machine Learning/Deep Lerning algorithms to get more accurate predictions and choose the most accurate one for our issue.

 ### Project contains:
 * **Part 1: Data Analysis** - Products_analysis.ipynb